Devilla/docs/ens-improvement-proposals/ensip-3-reverse-resolution.md

 ---
 description: >-
-  Specifies a TLD, registrar, and resolver interface for reverse resolution of Ethereum addresses using PNS (formerly EIP-181).
+  Specifies a TLD, registrar, and resolver interface for reverse resolution of Pulsechain addresses using PNS (formerly EIP-181).
 ---

 # PNSIP-3: Reverse Resolution